cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 ## Installing the framework
 In order to be able to develop with Meteor, you will need three basic components: Nodejs, NPM and the Meteor framework itself.
-So, to get what you need, run the following command on your system terminal:
+So, to get what you need, run the following command in your system terminal:

 ```
 curl https://install.meteor.com/ | sh